wp-plugins/better-wp-security/readme.txt

 Please read the installation instructions and FAQ before installing this plugin.
 It makes some significant changes to your database and other site files which, without a proper backup, can cause problems if something goes wrong.
 While problems are rare, most (not all) support requests I get for this plugin involve the users failure to make a proper backup before installing.

-= Support =

-* Please visit the <a href="http://bit51.com/software/better-wp-security/">Homepage</a> for general plugin information
-* Please visit the <a href="http://wordpress.org/support/plugin/better-wp-security"> forums for support</a>

 == Installation ==

 1. Backup your Wordpress database, config file, and .htaccess file